-Polymer Case Studies
+Energy Management Case Studies

 About the accelerated radiator durability test:

 Since DuraFlex® builds up no internal heat when flexed, it does not degrade and is an extremely long-life material for use in vibration mounts.

 The truck manufacturer followed their standard testing process, and after a week-long test, a single set of DuraFlex® radiator mounts survived the entire shake testing process.
-As opposed to our competitor’s products which quickly became no longer fit for use, the DuraFlex® mounts were not degraded in any way.
-Not only did they stand up to the test, but they were also in strong enough condition that they could continue to be used going forward.
+As opposed to our competitor’s products, which quickly became no longer fit for use, the DuraFlex® mounts were not degraded in any way.
+Not only did they stand up to the test, but they were also in stable enough condition that they could continue to be used going forward.
 Because of its durability and ultra-high fatigue life, the rubber radiator mounts made of DuraFlex® proved to be superior to any that had been previously utilized by the heavy truck manufacturer.
 Utilizing DuraFlex® rubber shock and vibration mounts can be a great cost-saving solution resulting in far fewer replacement parts and warranty claims.

 The power of the DuraFlex® solution lies within the rubber’s ability to not generate internal heat.
 Typical rubbers build up heat as they move from a flexed to a relaxed position.
-This kind of movement happens constantly for rubber mounts as the engine shakes and vibrates as the truck travels on bumpy roads.
+This kind of movement regularly happens for rubber mounts as the engine shakes and vibrates as the truck travels on bumpy roads.
 DuraFlex® rubber is highly resilient, has an ultra-high fatigue life, and is prone to almost no damping.
 It has the lowest temperature rise rubber known to exist.
 One of the DuraFlex® rubber formulas scored a 0° temperature rise on the Goodrich Flexometer Test.
 This test measures how much internal heat is generated when the rubber is flexed and relaxed repeatedly.

 The DuraFlex® material is also an excellent candidate for use in engine mounts, and any other high-fatigue, anti-vibration application.
-Most big bore truck engines are designed to last roughly 1,000,000 miles with scheduled maintenance, and the typical warranty for one set of engine mounts is no more than 500,000 miles.
+Most big truck engines are designed to last roughly 1,000,000 miles with scheduled maintenance, and the typical warranty for one set of engine mounts is no more than 500,000 miles.
 The industry goal is to use engine mounts that will live for the life of the engine without having to be replaced.
 DuraFlex® is an excellent choice to meet that goal.

 « Return to Case Studies